danilop/SampleBatchProcessing/README.md

 See the "role.json" file for a sample role giving access to an S3 Bucket and an SQS queue.
 You should replace "AWS Account", "S3 Bucket Name" and "SQS Queue Name" with yours.
-Write doen the Instance Profile ARN from the Summary tab, you'll need it later.
+Write down the Instance Profile ARN from the Summary tab, you'll need it later.

 ### Create Auto Scaling Launch Configuration